MicrosoftDocs/msteams-docs/msteams-platform/toolkit/create-new-project.md

 ### View samples

-You can create a new Teams app by selecting an existing sample.
+You can create a new Teams app by exploring **View samples** and selecting an existing sample.
 Selecting an existing sample provides you with an inbuilt functionality.
-For example, a **Todo List with backend on Azure**, or **Hello World Bot with SSO**.<br>
+For example a To-do list with an Azure backend, or an integration with the Microsoft Graph Toolkit.<br>

 1. Open **Teams Toolkit** from Microsoft Visual Studio Code.
 2. Select **DEVELOPMENT** section in Treeview.
 1. Select **View samples**.
 The sample gallery appears as shown in the following image:
-1. Select **Teams Toolkit** :::image type="icon" source="../assets/images/teams-toolkit-v2/teams-toolkit-sidebar-icon.PNG" border="true"::: icon in the Visual Studio Code sidebar.
-1. Select **DEVELOPMENT** section in Treeview and then Select **View samples**.

    :::image type="content" source="../assets/images/teams-toolkit-v2/sample1.png" alt-text="View samples":::

 1. The **Samples** gallery displays.